Richard Taunton Sixth Form College

-Richard Taunton Sixth Form College, until 2012 called Taunton's College, is a sixth form college in Upper Shirley, Southampton attended by approximately 1000 students.
+Richard Taunton Sixth Form College, until 2012 called Taunton's College, is a sixth form college in Upper Shirley, Southampton attended by approximately 750 students.
+It is part of the Lighthouse Learning Trust, along with St Vincent Sixth Form College in Gosport.

 Admissions

-It offers a range of courses, mostly A Levels.
-Many students participate in a range of extracurricular activities.
+It offers a range of T levels and vocational courses, but mostly A Levels.

-It is situated to the west of Southampton Common next to the Bellemoor pub at the junction of Hill Lane and Bellemoor Road.
+It is to the west of Southampton Common next to the Bellemoor pub at the junction of Hill Lane and Bellemoor Road.
 Near to the south is King Edward VI School, Southampton.

 History

 Foundation

-Taunton's School was founded in 1760 by Richard Taunton, former Mayor of Southampton.
-In 1864 it moved to a specially built site on New Road.
+Taunton's School was founded in 1760 by Richard Taunton, former mayor of Southampton.
+In 1864 it moved to a specially built premises on New Road.
 In 1875 it was established as an endowed school, to be called Taunton's Trade School.
 The school became a public secondary school and the name changed once more to Taunton's School.

 Grammar school

-In 1926, the school moved to a new campus on Highfield Road.
+In 1926, the school moved to a new site on Highfield Road.
 It was officially opened by Eustace Percy, 1st Baron Percy of Newcastle (then the Coalition Conservative MP for Hastings) on 26 April 1927.
 It was administered by the City of Southampton Education Committee.
 In 1968 it had around 850 boys.